 In order to test their reactions to emergencies, a man lights a small, harmless fire outside each of the offices of three men: an engineer, a physicist, and a mathematician.
 First, the engineer sees his.
 He shrieks "Oh my God, a fire!"
 Then, he grabs a fire extinguisher and blasts the flames, putting the fire out completely but, in the process, damaging the office complex more than the fire could have possibly done.
 Next, the physicist sees his fire.
 He screams "Oh my God, a fire!" but then quickly calms down.Note This joke was written by physicists.
 He walks up to the fire, measures it, goes to the lab to run some tests, runs a computer simulation, samples the carpet and tests it for flammability, and then returns with a test tube of just the right amount of water, which he pours in the exact right spot, extinguishing the fire without a trace.
 Finally, the mathematician sees his fire.
 He screams "Oh my God, a fire!" and runs back into his office.
 He races to his desk, grabs a box of matches, lights one, blows it out, then returns to work, satisfied that the problem can be solved.

-Let's get the punchline right: The mathematician looks at the fire, looks at the bucket of water, then says, with a satisfied nod, "A solution exists", and returns to work.
-(Oh yeah, the setup also included buckets of water left nearby.)
+A variant has the mathematician look at the fire, look at a bucket of water, then say with a satisfied nod, "A solution exists", and return to work.

 On similar lines: An engineer, an applied mathematician and a pure mathematician are asked how to put out a burning house.
 The engineer replies 'pour water on the fire'.
 The applied mathematician replies 'calculate how much water is needed to put it out', and the pure mathematician replies 'first light a match and throw it through the window, to make sure it is on fire.
 Then ask the applied mathematician.'